apollo

 Disease/Condition Glossary

-ADHD: Children and young persons dealing with medical conditions often find it hard to sit still and concentrate.
+ADHD: Children and young people dealing with medical conditions often find it hard to sit still and concentrate.
 It is a chronic condition that interferes with the functioning or development of the child.
-Children dealing with this disease often face difficulty sustaining focus (Inattention), constant movements or excessively fidgets, taps, or talks (Hyperactivity), and hasty actions which can be harmful, and occur at the moment without first thinking about them (Impulsivity).
+Children dealing with this disease often face difficulty sustaining focus (Inattention), constant movements or excessively fidgeting, tapping, or talking (Hyperactivity), and hasty actions which can be harmful, and occur at the moment without first thinking about them (Impulsivity).
 Narcolepsy: It is a medical condition of the nervous system that causes excessive sleepiness during the daytime and makes a person fall asleep in suddenly inappropriate situations (sleep attacks).
-A person dealing with this disease can face symptoms like falling asleep in mid of a conversation, sleep paralysis (feeling paralyzed during sleep), hypnogogic hallucinations (hallucinations before you fall asleep), and hypnopompic hallucinations (hallucinations occurring in the middle of the night).
+A person dealing with this disease can face symptoms like falling asleep in the middle of a conversation, sleep paralysis (feeling paralysed during sleep), hypnogogic hallucinations (hallucinations before you fall asleep), and hypnopompic hallucinations (hallucinations occurring in the middle of the night).

 FAQs